edgarsit/cse416/README.md

 ## 7. Code and Data

-This zip file was created from commit XXX from <https://github.com/edgarsit/cse416/tree/react>
+This zip file was created from commit 6d3603633e7accf6bc33b8a82f2a4a85542fdbc2 from <https://github.com/edgarsit/cse416/tree/react>

 ## 8. Requirements and 9.
 Design